RangaSudharshan05/website/_pages/about.md

 <section id="about">
   <h2>About</h2>
   <p>
+    I serve as the primary bioinformatician at the <a href="https://medresearch.umich.edu/labs-departments/labs/shi-lab">Pancreatic Cancer lab</a>
+    in the <a href="https://www.pathology.med.umich.edu/">Department of Pathology</a>
+    and as a Research Specialist Lab Associate at the <a href="https://sibl.lab.medicine.umich.edu/">Systems Imaging and Bioinformatics Lab</a>
+        in the <a href="https://medschool.umich.edu/departments/computational-medicine-bioinformatics">Department of Computational Medicine and Bioinformatics</a>.
-    I am jointly funded by the laboratories of
+    I am jointly advised by
-    <a href="https://medresearch.umich.edu/labs-departments/labs/shi-lab">Dr. Jiaqi Shi</a>
+    <a href="https://www.uofmhealth.org/profile/1245541457/jiaqi-shi">Dr. Jiaqi Shi</a>
-    in the Department of Pathology and
+    and
-    <a href="https://sibl.lab.medicine.umich.edu/">Dr. Arvind Rao</a>
+    <a href="https://medicine.umich.edu/dept/mni/arvind-rao-phd">Dr. Arvind Rao</a> at University of Michigan, Ann Arbor.
-    in the Department of Computational Medicine and Bioinformatics.
-    I serve as the primary bioinformatician for the Shi Lab.
-Prior to this, I completed my Bachelor’s and Master’s degrees in Biomedical Engineering at IIT (BHU), Varanasi, India, in 2023.
+    Prior to this, I completed my Bachelor’s and Master’s degrees in Biomedical Engineering at <a href="https://www.iitbhu.ac.in/">IIT (BHU)</a>, Varanasi, India, in 2023.
   </p>
 </section>